 The cast includes Channing Tatum, Morgan Freeman, Elizabeth Banks, Jonah Hill and Will Ferrell although the stand out voice performances come from, soon(er or later) to be a lot more famous, Chris Pratt, Alison Brie and Will Arnett as Lego everyman, unicorn kitten and Batman respectively.
 Liam Neeson is in there two but that is stunt (mis)casting.
 He may have a great voice but Aslan ain’t no good at comedy.

 The film does give you a sense of what fun it is to play with Lego.
 First of all, a child’s toy box is the one place where different film characters can mix without the need for complicated rights negotiations.
 They have obviously managed to get the permissions they need here though because we have Batman, Superman and Wonder Woman rubbing shoulders with Dumbledore, Gandalf, Mutant Turtles and Han Solo as well as historical figures Abraham Lincoln and Shakespeare.
-Of course Lego has a joy of its own in the way that you can build and rebuild to suit any scenario your imagination can come up with.
-This idea of creativity against following instructions is a clear theme that runs through the film and while it is played subtly it works.
+Of course Lego has a particular joy in the way that you can build and rebuild to suit any scenario your imagination can come up with and that is something else the film has harnessed.
+This idea of creativity against following instructions is a clear theme that runs through the when and when it is played subtly it works.
 Unfortunately this idea becomes over stated when the film takes a significant change of tack toward the end.

-Also, the more you think about it, while it might be poetic, it isn’t really very feasible.
-Although it does recognise that playing with Lego can be fun for adults too which is totally spot on.
-I had great fun helping my daughter construct Hogwarts on Christmas afternoon two years ago.
+Also, the more you think about it, while it might be poetic, it isn’t really very feasible, although it does recognise that playing with Lego can be fun for adults too which is totally spot on.
+I had great fun helping my daughter construct Hogwarts out of these trademarked little bricks on Christmas afternoon two years ago.

 So there are some nice ideas here but they aren’t always original.
 On a broader scale the themes are strongly reminiscent of Toy Story and some of the humour feels a lot like Robot Chicken, especially the relationship between Superman and The Green Lantern (which is really only funny if you know both characters and how they interact in the comic books).